skip to main content

 This article first appeared on Slaw.

-Heather Suttie is widely acknowledged as one of the world’s leading authorities on legal market strategy and management of legal services firms.
+Heather Suttie is acknowledged as one of the world’s leading authorities on legal market strategy and management of legal services firms.

-For 25 years, she has advised leaders of premier law firms and legal service providers worldwide — Global to Solo | BigLaw to NewLaw — on innovative strategies pertaining to business, markets, management, and clients.
+For 27 years, she has advised leaders of premier law firms and legal service providers worldwide — Global to Solo | BigLaw to NewLaw — on innovative strategies pertaining to business, markets, management, and clients.

 The result is accelerated performance achieved through a distinctive one of one legal market position and sustained competitive advantage leading to greater market share, revenue, and profits.

-The effect is accomplishment of the prime objective — To Win.
+The effect is accomplishment of the prime objective — To win.

 Reach her at +1.416.964.9607 or heathersuttie.ca.